Ende Regency

 Ende Regency (Ende-Lio: [ɛn.dɛ]) is a regency on the island of Flores, within East Nusa Tenggara Province of Indonesia.
-The regency covers an area of 2,091.19 km^{2}, and it had a population of 260,605 at the 2010 Census and 270,763 at the 2020 Census; the official estimate as at mid 2024 was 281,371 (comprising 137,961 males and 143,410 females).
-The western section of the regency (including Ende town itself) is populated by the Ende-speaking people; the larger eastern section is inhabited by the Lio-speaking people.
-The sectors have no administrative status.
+The regency covers an area of 2,085.19 km^{2}, and it had a population of 260,605 at the 2010 Census and 270,763 at the 2020 Census; the official estimate as at mid 2025 was 284,165 (comprising 139,390 males and 144,775 females).
+The western section of the regency (including Ende town itself) is populated by the Ende-speaking people; the larger eastern section is partly inhabited by the Lio-speaking people.
+The sections have no administrative status.
 The Regency is bordered to the west by Nagekeo Regency and to the east by Sikka Regency, while the Flores Sea lies to the north and the Savu Sea to the south.

-The capital is the town of Ende, which lies on a peninsula on the south coast of the Regency; the town comprises four of the regency's districts, with a combined population of 89,519 as at mid 2024.
+The capital is the town of Ende, which lies on a peninsula on the south coast of the Regency; the town comprises four of the regency's districts, with a combined population of 90,112 as at mid 2025.

 The Kelimutu National Park, which contains the well-known tourist attraction of Mount Kelimutu (with a height of 1,640 m.) and the Three-coloured crater lakes, is in Ende Regency.

 Administration

-The regency is divided into twenty-one districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
-The table below groups these into an Ende-speaking west and a Lio-speaking east.
+The regency is divided into twenty-one districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.< The table below groups these into an Ende-speaking west and a largely Lio-speaking east.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 255 rural desa and 23 urban kelurahan), and its post code.